hmchen47/DataScience/Notes/p01-Bayesian.md

   + this activity blends naturally into cost-effectiveness analysis, but nevertheless the subjective interpretation of probability is essential
   + the expressions of uncertainty required for a decision analysis can rarely be based on empirical data

-+ Disucssion
++ Disucssion of using Bayesian methods on decision-making
-  + debate on the use of loss functions the negative of utility), in parallel to that concerning prior distributions
+  + debate on the use of loss functions, the negative of utility, in parallel to that concerning prior distributions
-  + arguing the design, monitoring and analysis of a study must explicitly take into account the consequences of eventual dicision-making that uses loss functions
+  + arguing the design, monitoring and analysis of a study using the consequences of eventual dicision-making w/ loss functions
   + frequestist theory of decision-making using loss functions
-    + not average w.r.t. prior or posterior distributions
+    + not averaging w.r.t. prior or posterior distributions
     + strategy: generally 'minimax'
-    + the loss minimized whatever the true value of the parameter might be
+    + minimizing the loss whatever the true value of the parameter might be
     + thought of as assuming the most pessimistic prior distribution
-    + ideological approaches employing all combinations of the use of prior distributions and/or loss  functions are possible
+    + ideological approaches employing all combinations of the use of prior distributions and/or loss  functions
   + Optimal decision-making
     + depending solely on the expected benefit
     + irrelevance: masures of uncertainty such as intervals or $p$-values

 ## 3.15 Design 90